-ILIFE A4 and Roomba 650 are best-selling smart floor cleaners, and if you want to buy yourself a functional, reliable and smart robotic vacuum, you have to choose between these two.
+ILIFE A4 and Roomba 650 are best-selling smart floor cleaners, and if you want to buy yourself a functional, reliable and smart robotic vacuum that’s moderately priced, these two models are excellent candidates.

 1. Setup Process

-I’ll make this as short as possible since setting up both of these robotic vacuums are kinda easy.
-It’s so simple and intuitive that it takes like 5-10 minutes to finish up the process.
+I’ll make this as short as possible since setting up both of these robotic vacuums is kinda easy.
+It’s so simple and intuitive that it takes 5-10 minutes to finish up the process.

 The packages of these robotic vacuums also include the user’s manual and if you find something strange you can’t solve, use it for further guidance.

 Besides, both of these companies have superb support teams, and you can reach out to them and ask anything you think is relevant.

 Today, every person who thinks about purchasing smart gadgets tries to buy things that are functional and look beautiful.
 Today, no one buys products solely because of their performance capabilities.
 No one wants to purchase a product that’ll give them nightmares and scare away their visitors.

 Besides being visually attractive, it’s important to know the dimensions of ILIFE A4 and Roomba 650.
 It’s an important aspect that plays a vital role in terms of cleaning your house.

 The dimensions of A4 are 12.2 x 12.2 x 3 inches, and it weighs 4.9 pounds.
 A4 comes only in grey colour, and this robotic vacuum can boast being one of the most beautifully designed smart floor cleaners.